codesheep-dev/fily/README.md

         driver: 'local',
         // The type of the disk, how it should store files.
         type: 'local',
         // The root directory where files will be placed.
+Don't put a slash before the path, as this will result in errors when trying to remove the file with `destroy()`.
-        root: '/storage',
+        root: 'storage',
       },
       {
         driver: 'my-ftp-server',